-- Tag iterators have the highest priority.
+- 1. Tag iterators for tags bound to parameter objects that have already been iterated over have the highest priority.
 We expect that the set of iterated tag instances will be small and, therefore, tag bindings will substantially prune subsequent object iterations for parameters bound to the same tag variable. - 2.
 Object iterators for parameters with tags that are bound by previous tag iterators. - 3.
 Object iterators for parameters with tags that have not yet been iterated over. - 4.
 Remaining object iterators have the lowest priority.